willheslam/tech-test-4410/README.md

 Updating A1 to 43 will cause B2 and E5 to recompute, but not recompute C3 or D4.

+Because the values are incrementally, minimally recomputed via a dependency graph, it can in theory deal with large tables and complex chains of equations updated frequently.

+In addition, changes to the dependency graph itself are also partial/incremental: the clients only send the changes they've made, and the worker merges that delta with the existing graph - it doesn't reanalyse every single cell's dependencies, only the ones that have changed expressions (and their immediate dependencies).

-Currently the worker does send the entire row data as a big batch to each connected client which is not efficient, but I did this for simplicity - it knows what the delta is and could just send the delta to each client to display.
+Currently the worker does send the entire computed row data as a wastefully big batch to each connected client which is not efficient, but I did this for simplicity - it knows what the delta is and could in theory just send the delta to each client to display.

 The AG Grid implementation is also very simple and not performant - if I had more time I would work out how to do partial updates and have the delta from the worker just update only the parts of the grid that have changed.